hobovirtual/tmc-sm-quickstart-guide/README.md

 To ensure new Tanzu Kubernetes Grid clusters can be managed by Tanzu Mission Control, a custom certificate must be added to the trusted section of your [TkgServiceConfiguration in vSphere with Tanzu](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-4838C85E-398D-4461-9C4E-561FADD42A07.html#external-private-registry-configuration-5).

-Follow the documentation to add cert to the additionalTrustedCAs section and add the following lines under the spec section
+Follow the documentation to add cert to the additionalTrustedCAs section and add the following lines under the spec section (please note that if you're using your own certificate you will need to modify the data value)

 ```
 spec: